davnords/octic-vits/README.md

 Code to reproduce the experiments can be found in the [experiments folder](experiments).
 Below follows general instruction on how to run it and how to obtain pretrained model weights.

 ### Setup
 All the code is written with the intent to be run on a [Slurm](https://slurm.schedmd.com/documentation.html) cluster using [submitit](https://github.com/facebookincubator/submitit).
-So first you must set up the cluster settings in[`utils/cluster.py`](utils/cluster.py).
+So first you must set up the cluster settings in [utils/cluster.py](utils/cluster.py).
 If you intend to run it using `torchrun` instead, it should work straightforwardly.
 Also, make sure to run `export PYTHONPATH=$(pwd)` in the root folder of this directory to ensure relative imports work as intended.

 ### Environment
 For DINOv2 we use the same environment as in the original [repo](https://github.com/facebookresearch/dinov2) and same goes for [deit](https://github.com/facebookresearch/deit).
 Additional miscellaneous installations, e.g. [submitit](https://github.com/facebookincubator/submitit), need to be additionally downloaded.